A Quick Guide on How to Take Train in China – Step by Step

-China’s railway stations usually begin the tickets checking 20 to 30min (around 10min for bullet train) before the departure time, so carefully read train ticket, and it is better for you to get to the railway station 60 min in advance if you choose to travel by train.
-For some big city such as Beijing and Shanghai, the railway station is very big and quite crowded.
-Passengers then need more time to get on the train and are suggested get to the railway station 1.5 hours in advance.
-In Spring Festival Rush, you’d better arrive at the station 2 hours before departure time.
+China’s railway stations usually begin the tickets checking 20 to 30 minutes (around 10 minutes for bullet train) before the departure time, so carefully read train ticket.
+And it is better for you to get to the railway station 60 min in advance if you choose to travel by train.
+For some big cities such as Beijing and Shanghai, the railway stations are very big and crowded, passengers need more time to get on the train and are suggested get to the railway station 1.5 hours in advance.
+During Spring Festival Rush, you’d better arrive at the station 2 hours before departure time.

 Find the Correct Railway Station for Your Train

-So you must find the right train station.
+Thus, you must find the right train station according to your ticket.
 And if you get to the wrong one, you are most likely to miss your train.

 We suggest that you read your train ticket thoroughly and very carefully, especially the departure station, departure date and time.
-Show your ticket or booking information to the driver if taking a taxi.
+Show your ticket or booking information to the driver when taking a taxi.
 Have the correct map and consult with your hotel staff if you take metro or public bus.
-If you book a tour package with Top China Travel, we’ll check the train information for you.
-And your guide and driver will take you to the correct train station.
+If you book a tour package with Top China Travel, we’ll check the train information for you, your guide and driver will take you to the correct train station.

 After arrival, follow other passengers to get through the processes for train boarding.

-Get to the Right Waiting Hall, Waiting for the Train
+Get to the Right Waiting Hall, Wait for the Train

 After passing through the security channel, find the waiting room according to your train’s number.
-The information about train schedule, date, time, destination status, waiting room and sometimes platform as well will be show on the big electronic board.
+The information about train schedule, date, time, destination status, waiting room and sometimes platform will also be shown on the big electronic board.
 With the number and the departure time of the train, you can find your train easily.